lsst-dm/dmtn-072/README.rst

 DMTN-072
 ========

-This is a draft document and will yet change.} This document introduces a simplified model for computing and storage costing.
+This is a draft document and will yet change.
+This document introduces a simplified model for computing and storage costing.
 It also attempts to apply that model to purchasing going forward for both physical and cloud based systems.

 **Links:**